lerenn/asyncapi-codegen/README.md

 ![with codegen schema](assets/with-codegen-schema.svg)

 * <span style="color:yellow">Yellow parts</span>: when using the codegen tool,
-you will generate the code that will act as an adapter (or controller) between the user, the broker, and the application.
+you will generate the code that will act as an adapter (called **controller**) between the user, the broker, and the application.
 * <span style="color:red">Red parts</span>: you will need to fill these parts between user, broker and application.
 These will allow message production and reception with the generated code.